ibexa/documentation-developer/docs/guide/recommendation.md

 ### 4. Check if the bundle provides REST data

 You can verify the import controller of the bundle by calling the local API.
-You should use the 'Accept' header and may need to add an Authorization header if some authentication is required.
+You should use the 'Accept' header and may need to add an 'Authorization' header if some authentication is required.

 To check if the `content` interface is working as expected, try this URI: